-People with type 2 diabetes are more likely to have hyperuricemia, and people with gout and high uric acid are more likely to get diabetes.
+People with type 2 diabetes are more likely to have hyperuricemia, and people with gout and high uric acid may be more likely to get diabetes.
 Not everyone with hyperuricemia gets gout, but your chances go up as uric acid levels rise.

 A 2010 study published in The American Journal of Medicine examined thousands of adults and their children.
 The researchers found that those with higher uric acid levels were more likely to get type 2 diabetes.